 - 1. Visually note wind direction and speed. - 2.
-Flaps should not be used in this model of aircraft. - 3.
+Set flaps to 20°. - 3.
 Taxi onto the runway, aligning the nose wheel with the centerline. - 4.
 Hold the brakes firmly to prevent the aircraft from rolling. - 5.
 Smoothly apply full throttle. - 6.
 Announce "Engine instruments in the green, RPM/"MP." - 7.
 Smoothly release the brakes and announce "Airspeed is alive." - 8.
 Maintain directional control with rudder pedals. - 9.
-Lift off at 58 KIAS. - 10.
-Pitch up to maintain 63 KIAS until obstacles are cleared. - 11.
+Rotate at 66 KIAS. - 10.
+Pitch up to maintain 69 KIAS until obstacles are cleared. - 11.
 Retract landing gear once safely airborne and positive rate of climb is assured. - 12.
-After obstacle clearance is assured, pitch for an attitude which will allow the aircraft to accelerate to either V_x or V_y as appropriate. - 13.
+Retract flaps after obstacle clearance is assured and pitch for an attitude which will allow the aircraft to accelerate to either V_x or V_y as appropriate. - 13.
 To depart the pattern, continue straight out, or exit with a 45° turn in the direction of the traffic pattern. - 14.
 At 1000' AGL, complete the climb checklist.